 What to Look for in a Cookware Set

-Material Besides aesthetics, the material affects way the cookware functions.
-Copper is extremely responsive, so the pan reacts quickly when the heat is raised or lowered.
+Material Besides aesthetics, the material affects the way the cookware functions.
+Copper is extremely responsive, so the pan reacts quickly when you raise or lower the heat.
 Cast iron takes a bit of time to heat up or cool down.
-Stainless steel falls in between those extremes, and is very easy to keep clean.
+Stainless steel falls in between those extremes and is very easy to keep clean.
 Today, you can find cookware made from multiple materials to take advantage of their special properties.

 Coatings Nonstick coatings are great for cooking eggs or other sticky foods, and they make cleaning easier when you’re washing by hand.
 On the other hand, nonstick coatings are usually not as durable as plain stainless steel, and may not be dishwasher safe.
 Besides interior coatings, some cookware may have enameled or anodized exterior coatings.

 Test Results: Cuisinart MCP-12N Multiclad Pro Stainless Steel 12-Piece Set (Best Overall)